-The end vertebra are the most superior and inferior vertebra which are least displaced and rotated and have the maximally tilted end plate.
+The end vertebra is the most superior and inferior vertebra which are least displaced and rotated and have the maximally tilted end plate.

 The angle between these two lines or lines drawn perpendicular to them is measured as the Cobb angle.

-In S-shaped scoliosis where there are two contiguous curves the lower end vertebra of the upper curve will represent the upper end vertebra of the lower curve.
-Because the Cobb angle reflects curvature only in a single plane and fails to account for vertebral rotation it may not accurately demonstrate the severity of three dimensional spinal deformity.
-As a general rule a Cobb angle of 10 is regarded as a minimum angulation to define scoliosis.
+In S-shaped scoliosis where there are two contiguous curves the lower end vertebra of the upper curve will represent the upper-end vertebra of the lower curve.
+Because the Cobb angle reflects curvature only in a single plane and fails to account for vertebral rotation it may not accurately demonstrate the severity of the three-dimensional spinal deformity.
+As a general rule, a Cobb angle of 10 is regarded as a minimum angulation to define scoliosis.

 Cobb angle for kyphosis is measured in a similar manner.
 See the image below.

-For kyphosis, on lateral view, a line is drawn along the superior end plate of the superior end vertebra and a second line drawn along the inferior end plate of the inferior end vertebra.
-The angle formed by intersection of lines perpendicular to above mentioned lines is Cobb angle for kyphosis.
+For kyphosis, on the lateral view, a line is drawn along the superior endplate of the superior end vertebra and a second line drawn along the inferior endplate of the inferior end vertebra.
+The angle formed by the intersection of lines perpendicular to above-mentioned lines is Cobb angle for kyphosis.

 - Kado DM, Christianson L, Palermo L, Smith-Bindman R, Cummings SR, Greendale GA.
 Comparing a supine radiologic versus standing clinical measurement of kyphosis in older women: the Fracture Intervention Trial.
 Spine.
 2006;31:463-7.
 [PMID: 16481959]